JasonHyun/MiFoodTech/design/design-journey.md

 - Why Us?
 - Invest

+- Home
+- Team
+- Market
+- Our Technology
+- Our Future

 > Explain why the names of these pages make sense for your site's audience and their goals.

 These names make sense for the site's audience, because each name appropriately categorizes the user's goals.
 For the potential investors who are thinking on making investments and thus wishing to find out how MiTechFoods differs from other companies, they would navigate to the "Why Us?" webpage.
 Similarly, for investors who are more curious to see who and what kind of people are involved, they would navigate to the "Team" webpage, and so on.
 For those looking to see the future company plan and trajectory they would look for Invest.
 In other words, each name of the webpages semantically correspond to the goals that we have already identified as the user's goals when they visit our website.

+After user testing, we decided to change the names of Our Technology and Our Future, which was justified in the re-design process.
+Many users were confused to find content on the Why Us page that was related to technology.
+Changing the name to Our Technology, especially with the new cardsort, clears up what information is on what page for the users.
+Additionally, we changed the Invest page to Our Future because the main idea of the page is on the future plans.
+However, our client wanted people to have a page they could go to invest in his company, so we combined the ideas and called it OUR Future.

 ## Design (Milestone 2)